GLOBAL MARKETS-U.S. dollar, Wall St fall with tax overhaul in focus

 * Wall St off, weighed by tax uncertainty ahead of Thanksgiving

-* U.S. Treasury yields slip as risk appetite fades (Updates to close, adds commentary)
+* U.S. Treasury yields slip as risk appetite fades (Updates to late afternoon, adds commentary)

 By Sinead Carew